rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/log.md

 29/08/2020

 1. Training the models some more on the public test dataset provided.
+Because it seems that the models have memorized and that is not good.
+Especially the modified model so retraining may be required.